pantheon-systems/documentation/source/content/guides/integrated-composer/07-ic-troubleshooting.md

 ## Troubleshooting Code Syncs, Upstream Updates, and Redirect Errors

-### Site-local Drush Is Required for drupal:latest Sites
+### Site-local Drush Is Required for image.png Sites

 Do not remove `drush/drush` from `composer.json`.
 If it's removed, `terminus drush` commands will fail with errors related to Twig.